OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: [ 1, 1, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Direction of the major/warp thread for the fabric.
+        <p class="scene-class-attr-comment">Direction of the major/warp thread for the fabric.
 The fabric highlights will be relative to this direction.</p>

     </p>